How Tight Should a Watch Be?

 Written By: Vahid Moradi

 A watch that is too tight is a pain in more ways than one.
-Aside from the obvious lack of circulation and physical torment a tight watch can cause, it also won't look right on your wrist.
+Aside from the obvious lack of circulation and physical torment a tight watch can cause, it also won't look right on your wrist bone.

-Many types of watches, whether it comes with a strap or bracelet, can be made to fit exactly how you want.
-While it is a best practice to purchase a watch made to your specifications, if you buy a watch straight off the rack, you will need to try it on to make sure it looks right on your wrist.
+Many types of watches, whether they come with a watch strapor bracelet, can be made to fit exactly how you want.
+While it is a best practice to purchase a watch made to your specifications, if you buy a watch straight off the rack, you will need to try it on to make sure it looks right on your wrist bone.

 The easiest way to determine if your new watch is a good fit is with a simple test.
 The fit test is a surefire way to calibrate whether the watch strap is too loose, too tight, or just right.
 First, put the watch on.
-Most people wear watches on their non-dominant hand, i.e., the hand you DON'T use for writing and brushing your teeth.
-Once the watch is secured to your wrist, use your opposite hand's index finger and slide it in between the watch and your wrist.
+Most people wear watches on their non-dominant hand, i.e., the hand you DON'T use for writing and brushing your teeth (the left wrist if you’re right-handed and vice versa).
+Once the watch is secured to your left wrist, use your opposite hand's index finger and slide it in between the watch and your wrist.

 The watch should be loose enough to slide your index finger underneath the band but not so loose that you can move the index finger around.
 If you cannot slide your finger underneath the band, the watch is too snug.
 Similarly, if you can move your index finger around once it's in between the band and your wrist, it is too loose.

-Now that we've established how tight your watch should be, let's examine some do's and don'ts should you ever need to adjust your watch to the correct size.
+Now that we've established how tight should a watch be, let's examine some do's and don'ts should you ever need to adjust your watch to the correct strap and case size.

 Watch service and repair.
 Get free repair estimate!